Share

 Long-term residential magnetic field exposure and neurodegenerative disease mortality: An 18-year nationwide cohort study in Switzerland

-PAPER manual Environ Int 2026 Cohort study Effect: mixed Evidence: Moderate
+PAPER manual Environ Int 2026 Cohort study Effect: harm Evidence: Moderate

 Abstract